OSGeo/PROJ/docs/source/operations/transformations/geogoffset.rst

 This method is normally only used when low accuracy is tolerated.
-It is documented as coordinate operation method code 9619 (for geographic 2D) and 9660 (for geographic 3D) in the EPSG dataset (:cite:`EPSGGuidanceNumber7Part2`)
+It is documented as coordinate operation method code 9619 (for geographic 2D) and 9660 (for geographic 3D) in the EPSG dataset (:cite:`IOGP2018`)

-It can also be used to implement the method Geographic2D with Height Offsets (code 9618) by noting that the input vertical component is a gravity-related height and the output vertical component is the ellispoid height (dh being the geoid undulation).
+It can also be used to implement the method Geographic2D with Height Offsets (code 9618) by noting that the input vertical component is a gravity-related height and the output vertical component is the ellipsoid height (dh being the geoid undulation).

 It can also be used to implement the method Vertical offset (code 9616)